safimasafi/introtoim/finalProject/journal.md

 <img src = “  “>
 Here is my initial configuration with the first 3 nails from the left acting as instrument changing nails (pins 10-11), and the other as playing nails (pins 6-9).

-And this some of the code that determines the instruments selected and the piano notes.
+And this is some of the code that determines the instruments selected and the piano notes.
 I added a delay that creates an arpeggiator effect.

-The hardest task of the day was tuning and configuring the if statements that play the sounds as the capacitive sensing values were slightly varying from time to time.

 ````
 //Change instrument
 //Piano